apache/trafficcontrol/docs/source/api/origins.rst

 Response Structure
 ------------------
-:cachegroup:        The name of the Cache Group to which the origin belongs
+:cachegroup:        The name of the :term:`Cache Group` to which the origin belongs
-:cachegroupId:      An integral, unique identifier for the Cache Group to which the origin belongs
+:cachegroupId:      An integral, unique identifier for the :term:`Cache Group` to which the origin belongs
 :coordinate:        The name of a coordinate pair that defines the origin's geographic location
 :coordinateID:      An integral, unique identifier for the coordinate pair that defines the origin's geographic location
 :deliveryService:   The 'xml_id' of the Delivery Service to which the origin belongs